ZYSBplan/AutoCompletionLocal/README.md

 ## Features

-- Inline and multi-line code completio
+- Inline and multi-line code completion
+- Works with any OpenAI compatible API
+- Option to toggle between m